RobinL/robinl.github.io/src/links_quotes_markdown/20250813_dwarkesh_bollard_meat_offset.md

 >
 > I think we made a mistake as a movement making this about personal diet.
 It's great when folks want to make a personal diet decision, whether that is eating less meat or meat from more humane sources, but the focus should not be on the individual.
 This is not how large-scale social change occurs.
 We need government reform.
 We need corporate reform.
 People can be a part of that regardless of what they eat, regardless of what their diet is.
 We need people to be advocates and funders and supporters of this cause.

 I like the idea here of comparing carbon offsetting to meat offsetting.
-Why does the former feel more acceptable than the later?
+Why does the former feel more acceptable than the latter?